Delicious way to use up Thanksgiving leftovers! This stromboli is easy and it allows you to relive your Thanksgiving feast but in a single bite!

 By the way, just a quick note about leaving comments.
 Not just on this website, but on any website.
 Remember what your mom always told you?
 If you don't have something nice to say, don't say it?
 If you feel compelled to write a comment about a recipe you made that didn't turn out or that you didn't enjoy, please be kind.
-And if you leave a comment on my website that contains the word "disgusting" or is written entirely in caps, it will get deleted.
-That's all I have to say about that.
+And an FYI: If you leave a comment on my website that contains the word "disgusting" or is written entirely in caps, it will get deleted.
+Thanks.

 Thaw a 1-pound frozen round of pizza dough according to the package directions.
 Throw a bit of flour onto a flat surface and, using a rolling pin, roll the dough into a rectangle approximately the size of 14x10 inches.